JinkiJung/Tasc/docs/source/basicConcept.rst

 ^^^^
 Tasc is a basic component and a single step of a scenario, following a simple syntax below::

-  given [Context]:  some contexts when [Condition]: condition that initiates Tasc who [Terminus]: intelligent terminus who performs Tasc do [Action]: action should be performed follow [Instruction]: instructions guiding who until [Condition]: condition that terminates Tasc then [Flow]: scoring, feedback, and moving on to next Tasc
+  given:  prerequisite contexts
+  when: condition that initiates Tasc
+  who: intelligent terminus who performs Tasc
+  do: action should be performed
+  follow: instruction guiding who
+  until: condition that terminates Tasc
+  then: flow of scoring, feedback, and transition to next Tasc

 Scenario
 ^^^^^^^^